macloo/jQuery_useful/README.md

 ##Positioning and sensing DIVs ([view](http://macloo.github.io/jQuery_useful/positioning.html))

-*positioning.html, scripts/positions.js* - You want to overlay some circles or other visuals on top of a static graphic (in this case, it's a map), and you want something to open or pop up when an overlaid item is clicked.
+*positioning.html, scripts/positions.js* - You want to overlay some circles or other visuals on top of a static graphic (in this case, it's a map), and you want something to open (or pop up) when an overlaid item is clicked.
 Most of this is accomplished with CSS (see *styles/positioning.css*), but the action happens with jQuery - making something happen when you click the overlaid item.
+In this case, an alert dialog box pops up.
+You are not limited to alert boxes!
+Use jQuery to make *anything* happen when the overlaid item is clicked.